viktoria-krx/hodo_daq/README.md

 #### Data
 The data is saved in the data folder.
 **bin_data**: The raw binary files written during the DAQ.

 **raw_root**: The raw binary files are converted to a file.
 Since we use several TDCs, each event has several entries here.

 **data_root**: Here the different entries from the TDCs are merged together into a proper event structure in the ROOT file.
 These include still the TTree RawEventTree, but also an EventTree, in which the events have gone through a very basic filter (coincidences on both ends of a bar, leading edge smaller than trailing edge etc.) that gets rid of noise.

-**plots:** The plots created when the analysis after or live analysis are chosen are also saved.
+**plots:** The plots created when the analysis after or live analysis are chosen, are also saved.